 Post Operative Course

 Often there can be some sharp pain around the wounds and sometimes the upper back, although this soon wears off.
 Return to work can be as little as 2 days post surgery, but the time can vary depending on the individual.
 Return to sporting activities can take up to two weeks.

 In my own experience no life threatening complications have occurred.
 However, as the “key hole” surgery is performed in the chest there is always a possibility that the chest may be opened in the event of bleeding.
 NO OPERATION can ever be guaranteed to be 100% safe anywhere.
 Very rarely there may be an air leak from the lungs which may require a suction drain.

 A few patients have prolonged pain or numbness in the arm.
 Permanent paralysis should not occur.

 One side effect is excessive dryness of the hands.
 This may require use of moisturising creams.
-As the sweating is reduced from the head and neck approximately 80% of individuals complain of compensatory sweating elsewhere in the body such as the abomen, legs and feet.
+As the sweating is reduced from the head and neck many individuals complain of compensatory sweating elsewhere in the body such as the abdomen, legs and feet and about 1 in 50 patients may regret ETS because of compensatory sweating.
 This is the body’s way of keeping the internal temperature neutral at 37°C. The degree of compensatory sweating varies upon the individual.
 Gustatory sweating, which is sweating induced by smells and tastes occur in up to 30% of individuals but very few regard this as a major problem.

 Although some patients may feel general fatigue, physical performance has been shown not to be reduced on stress testing despite the heart rate being reduced by 10%.